valoran-M/Arrakis/doc/instr.md

 Risc-V is composed of 6 instructions types

-La plupart des instructions sont des instructions three-address codded
+Most instructions are three-address codded

 This means we have 3 parameters :